 It is a good idea for a grower to demo, or at least watch demos on the internet, of the trim machine being considered.
 Seeing the trim machine in action is the only way to gauge how effective and fast it really is.

-After the wet or dry trimming of marijuana flowers, a grower will be left with a pile of leftover trim material.
+After the wet or dry trimming of cannabis flowers, a grower will be left with a pile of leftover trim material.
 This material can be easily converted into usable extracts using little more than household items.
 There are also more complex methods.

 In other words, if you are not familiar with the proper safety procedures required to make solvent extractions, choose a different, less combustible, method.
 It is not worth blowing up over an extraction.